-Tier 1 copayment: Twelve fourteen dollar (\$14) copayment per prescription or refill for a prescription or refill for a Tier 2 drug dispensed in a thirty day supply.
+Tier 1 copayment: \$1418 copayment per prescription or refill for a Tier 1 drug dispensed in a thirty day supply.

---Tier 1 drug dispensed in a thirty day supply.
+Tier 2 copayment: \$2530 copayment per prescription or refill for a Tier 2 drug dispensed in a thirty day supply.